anon-anon-anony/sicb_paper/README.md

 Then run in terminal:
 `python inference.py`

-You should dozens of test sentences and file save updates print out before successful completion, e.g.:
+You should see dozens of test sentences and file save updates print out before successful completion, e.g.:
 ```
 % python inference.py
 ...